 Feels like others are always criticizing them and feels angry, disempowered, resentful

 Recognizes that some criticism is valid, and some criticism is just an expression of someone else insecurities or pain.
 This self-mastered person can evaluate all forms of criticism objectively (no matter how personal it may be) and determine if there’s truth to the criticism.
-Once evaluated, if truth is discovered, the self-mastered person can look to see if the truth discovered is a truth they value about themselves or a truth that don’t value.
+Once evaluated, if truth is discovered, the self-mastered person can look to see if the truth discovered is a truth they value about themselves or a truth they don’t value.
 If it’s the latter, the self-mastered person can take the steps to change the habit, pattern, programming, way of thinking or way of being that’s creating the undesirable experience/result and they can re-program themselves and/or get the help they need to do so.
 If there is no truth in the criticism and instead it was just a projection of someone else’s insecurity or pain, the self-mastered person can see this for what it is, have compassion for the person who is carrying around the pain (and likely feels stuck because of it), and keep on moving on without judgment, insecurity, defensiveness, or shame.

-The reason the self-mastered person can do this is because they have learned how to not take another person’s opinions personally and they’ve learned how to create distant between a person’s thoughts about something and reality.
+The reason the self-mastered person can do this is because they have learned how to not take another person’s opinions personally and they’ve learned how to create distance between a person’s thoughts about something and reality.
 Additionally, the self-mastered person has also learned, through their own growth into self-mastery, how fears and pain show up in each person and so they have emotional “room” for compassion, even toward people who do things that are hurtful.
 The self-mastered person remembers the characteristics in others that they, too, had to some degree in themselves.

 And the power behind this — the reason you should want as many self-mastered people as possible in your employ — is because a self-mastered person can lead your organization to greatness.
 The self-mastered person knows that the only limitation to doing their best is being their best and the self-mastered person is committed to being their best; doing their best is a natural by-product.

 Additionally, self-mastered people have a way of raising the awareness and consciousness of those around them as well.
-And as a result, other people begin to naturally do their best and be their best — not competitively but as a natural by-product of having role models around them who can show them the way — increasing productivity, creativity, and happiness.
+And as a result, other people begin to naturally do their best and be their best — not competitively but as a natural by-product of having role models around them who can show them the way — increasing productivity, creativity, win-win outcomes, and happiness.